Knowledge base

 if header :regex "subject" "((Re|Fwd): *)\\[SCIENTIFIC-LINUX-DEVEL\\] *(.*)": checks if the subject matches the specified pattern.deleteheader "Subject";andaddheader "Subject" "${1}${3}";: deletes the existing subject and adds a new subject with the captured parts.

-fileinto "Mail List/SL-Devel";: classifies messages into the "Mail List/SL-Devel" folder.
+fileinto "Mail List/SL-Devel";: classifies messages in the "Mail List/SL-Devel" folder.

 Link to this FAQ: